MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Microsoft.ReFsDedup.Commands.md

 ### [Clear-ReFSDedupSchedule](Clear-ReFSDedupSchedule.md)

-Clears the scheduled task for deduplication on a specified ReFS volume.
+Clears the scheduled job and the schedule itself for deduplication on a specified ReFS volume.

 ### [Clear-ReFSDedupScrubSchedule.md](Clear-ReFSDedupScrubSchedule.md)